Economy

 Finland drinks 4 cups per adult per day.
 Mandatory coffee breaks are a legal norm.
 This is a society that takes caffeine seriously.

 Brazil grows 30% of global supply.
-Vietnam: 18%.
-Colombia, Indonesia, Ethiopia round out the top five.
-All of them capture roughly 10% of the final retail value.
+Vietnam grows 18%.
+Colombia, Indonesia, and Ethiopia make up the rest of the top five.
+Together, these countries capture roughly 10% of final retail value.
 The other 90% goes to roasters, brands, and retailers.
-That $6 latte?
-About $0.05-0.10 in raw beans at farmgate.
+That $6.50 US café latte contains about $0.05–0.10 in raw beans at farmgate.

 The countries growing your coffee take home 10 cents on every dollar you spend.
 The margin lives at the roaster and the retailer.